 Although tests for assessing worker status have differing formulations, the tighter the company's right to control the worker, the more likely he will be considered an employee.
-Most of the classification methods also evaluate the degree to which the worker is integrated into the company's operations, the worker's special skills, the longevity of the relationship, the company's ability to terminate the relationship, and so forth.
-These and other factors are used as earmarks of employment.
+Most of the classification methodologies also evaluate the degree to which the worker is integrated into the company's operations, the worker's special skills, the longevity of the relationship, the company's ability to terminate the relationship, etc. These and other factors are used as earmarks of employment.